withastro/astro/.changeset/lazy-feet-join.md

 'astro': minor
 ---

-Adds a new option to `i18n` called `fallbackType` that allows to control the fallback logic.
+Adds a new option to `i18n` called `routing.fallbackType` that allows to control the fallback logic.
 The new option accepts `"redirect"` or `"rewrite"`.
 The `"redirect"` option is the default value and matches the current behaviour of the fallback system.

 The option `"rewrite"` uses the new [rewriting system](https://docs.astro.build/en/guides/routing/#rewrites), and it generates